-The applicant was discharged on 25 August 2022 in accordance with Department of the Air Force Instruction 36-3211, Military Separations, with a General Discharge for Misconduct (Drug Abuse).
-The applicant appealed for an upgrade of their discharge characterization, and a change to the reentry code.
+The applicant was discharged on 29 July 2021 in accordance with Air Force Instruction 36-3208, Administrative Separation of Airmen, with a General Discharge for Misconduct (Drug Abuse).
+The applicant appealed for an upgrade of their discharge characterization, a change to the discharge narrative reason, and a change to the reentry code.

-The applicant requested the board be completed based on a records only review.
+The applicant requested the Board be completed based on a records only review.
 The Board was conducted on 20 March 2024.
 The applicant was not represented by counsel.